acastro2/blog/content/post/senior-engineer-part-3/index.md

 ---
-title: "Part 3: You are a Senior Engineer, Communication and other Soft Skills"
+title: "You are a Senior Engineer, Communication and other Soft Skills (Part 3)"
 date: 2022-02-15T17:57:48-03:00
 description: "This is a short description"
 image: /media/author.png